efjimm/Shovel/README.md

 While the higher kitty keyboard modes offer even more information about inputs, they are generally not needed for the average terminal application.
 The lowest mode already fixes all major input annoyances that were outlined in the previous paragraph.
-If you do need the extra information, you can easiely replace zig-spoons input parser with your own custom one.
+If you do need the extra information, you can easily replace zig-spoons input parser with your own custom one.

 The traditional 16 terminal colours may differ between background versus